march1993/libswh/README.md

 * Easy to decouple

 It is okay to compile entire library, but it should be also possible to use only several header and source files of this library.

+* No warning generated

+No warning from the compiler would be tolerated.